DigiPie/mocha-chai-mongoose/README.md

 ### What is [Mocha](https://mochajs.org/)

 Mocha is a feature-rich JavaScript test framework running on Node.js and in the browser.
-It is our test environment of choice for this project.
+It is the test environment of choice for this project.

 ### What is [Chai](https://www.chaijs.com/)

 Chai is an assertion library for Node.
-We use Chai assertions and `chai-http` in Mocha to perform HTTP testing of our NodeJS API endpoints.
+Chai assertions and `chai-http` are used in Mocha to perform HTTP testing of the NodeJS API endpoints.